RapidEdwin08/rott-darkwar-plus/README.md

 **HOW DOES IT WORK?**
 [rott-darkwar+] Emulator Entry points to [/dev/shm/rott-darkwar] in TMPFS.
 [R0TT-Plus.sh] Template Extracts [R0TT-MAIN.ZIP] + [R0TT-M0D.ZIP] to [/dev/shm/rott-darkwar] in TMPFS.
-*Utility also Updates rott-darkwar/rott-huntbgin emulators.cfgs to include BOTH +/- XINIT entries.*
+*Utility also Updates rott-darkwar/rott-huntbgin emulators.cfg files to include BOTH +/- XINIT entries.*

 ## INSTALLATION
 ***You MUST INSTALL Rise of the Triad Dark War from RetroPie Setup 1st! [rott-darkwar]***